|

 - Only

-use the default Vista firewall, and what may be in your cable or DSL
+use the default Vista or 7 firewall, and what may be in your cable

 that company is.
 It is not needed in our opinion!